krisselden/typescript-library-starter/README.md

 #### Tests Run in Browser

-Mocha tests can run in browser with chrome canary with ImportMaps feature enabled.
+Mocha tests can run in browser with Chrome Canary with ImportMaps feature enabled.

 VS Code debugging via Debugger for Chrome extension.

-Does not have cjs interop, so if dependency does not have an es module export the import map should map to a shim that exports the UMD global and the UMD script included before tests are loaded (this is how chai works).
+Does not have cjs interop, so if dependency does not have an es module export the import map should map to a shim that exports the UMD global and the UMD script included before tests are loaded (this is how chai works in this starter repo).